longcoding/moon-api-gateway/README.md

 #####Test Case - stackoverflow API.

-To run undefined-gateway
+Run undefined-gateway

     maven clean -DskipTests jetty:run

 * you can also deploy on tomcat.

-To use restclient like Postman.
+Use rest-client like Postman.
 To set method and scheme.

     GET, http

-To input URL.
+Input URL.

     http://localhost:8080/stackoverflow/2.2/question/test

-To input URL parameter. ( site is mandatory query parameter )
+Input URL parameter. ( site is mandatory query parameter )

     site = stackoverflow

-or You can input URL like that.
+OR you can input URL like below.

     http://localhost:8080/stackoverflow/2.2/question/test?site=stackoverflow

-andthen input header fields. ( appkey is mandatory header.(or queryparam) )
+and then input header fields. ( appkey is mandatory header.(or queryparam) )

     appkey, 1000-1000-1000-1000
     page, 5
     votes, 1

-To execute request and check response code and content.
+Execute request and check response code and content.

 ##Future update
 * log function